Polly Namaye

-Polly Namaye Bangambaki (née Polly Namaye) is a Ugandan communications professional, teacher and policewoman who serves as the Deputy Spokesperson for the Uganda Police Force since 2014.
+Polly Namaye Bangambaki (née Polly Namaye) is a Ugandan communications professional, teacher and policewoman who serves as the Commissioner responsible for Peace Support Operations at the Uganda Police Force, effective August 2024.
+From 2014 until August 2024, she was the Deputy Spokesperson for the Uganda Police Force.

 Background and education

 Namaye was born in Kabale District, in the Western Region of Uganda, to David Kabalega and Anne Kabalega.

 She attended Kabale Primary School before she transferred to Maryhill High School, an all-girls boarding secondary school in the city of Mbarara for O-level studies.
 She completed her A-Level education at Bweranyangi Girls' Senior Secondary School, in Bushenyi, graduating with a high school diploma.

 Her first degree, a Bachelor of Arts in Education, was awarded by Makerere University, Uganda's oldest and largest public university.
 She went on to obtain a Postgraduate Diploma in Human Resources Management from the Uganda Management Institute.
 Her second degree, a Master of Arts in Journalism and Communication, was awarded by Makerere University in 2019.